 Our Student Accommodation in Exeter

 Our collection of student accommodation in Exeter is some of the finest on offer in this picturesque city.
-If you’re seeking great student accommodation, you’ll love our houses in Exeter.
+If you’re seeking great student accommodation, you’ll love our houses and flats in Exeter.
 Our range of plush houses with first class facilities and stylish decor, is no doubt some of the best you’ll find in Exeter.

 What Does Our Student Accommodation Include?

 We don’t believe in subpar accommodation at Almero, so you can forget staying in poor quality student digs.

 Our student accommodation in Exeter is designed to give you the best place to live, with no hassle, for a stress-free university experience.

 Exeter is a cathedral city in Devon, South West England and one that is rich in culture and heritage.
 Dating back to the Roman era, Exeter sits on The River Exe and is surrounded by steep city walls.
 Whilst the city itself might be ancient, it has a modern, vibrant feel and balances heritage and culture with a colourful vibe.
 With so many things to do, it’s easy to see why students are attracted here.